Updated: 6 days ago

 Sometimes you will be the content producer and at other times, you will be the digital librarian who directs your community to relevant, existing resources that will solve their problem.

-DevRel Teams: Need more help?
-Book a 1:1 consultation with me to discuss how to craft a content strategy.
+DevRel Teams: Work with me 1:1 via DevRel CMS, my content coaching program.
 And purchase The Developer's Guide to Content Creation for templates, best practices, guided exercises, and resources to help your team become better content creators!